DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 ---

 ## Background

-Candidates and providers can close applications for a number of reasons, leading to several different final application statuses.

-Candidates can close their application by:

-- withdrawing their application (application withdrawn)
-- declining an offer (declined)

-They might also request for their application to be withdrawn which would currently have to be done by the support team.

-Providers can close an application by:

-- rejecting an application (rejected)
-- not responding to an application before the deadline (rejected)
-- withdrawing an offer (offer withdrawn)
-- marking a condition as not met (conditions not met)

 Providers give candidates different types of feedback depending on what they’re doing.
 For example, providers fill out structured reasons for rejection when rejecting a candidate.
 They get a free text box instead when withdrawing an offer.